 Professionals who are considering calling for themselves or someone they are concerned about may wish to refer to the FAQ Section for potential program participants.

 Self-referred professionals are afforded confidentiality to the full limits of their board's contract with PHN (if applicable) and State and Federal Law.

 Occasionally a referent will request personal anonymity.
 We accept such referrals and will respect the callers anonymity.
 Such referrals are sometimes more difficult to document to the extent necessary to effect intervention.

 Often, family members are in need of help for themselves.
 Addictive and Mental Illness in a loved one can seriously impact the family over time.
 Identified family members are contracted by PHN and recommendations are made for local and national recovery resources.
 Additionally, if the potentially impaired professional requires treatment, the treatment center will typically provide a program for the family.
 PHN strongly encourages you to take advantage of this valuable resource.
 For information about Al-Anon Alateen other resources, see or Educational Resources page.

-Dr Polles and her staff will be pleased to provide your group educational programs and workshops.
+Dr. Carr and his staff will be pleased to provide your group educational programs and workshops.
 A variety of topics are available.
-Please feel free to contact PHN or Dr. Polles for more information.
+Please feel free to contact PHN or Dr. Carr for more information.

 Dr. Carr envisioned and, in

 partnership with other colleagues, developed the first Annual

 Mississippi Addiction Conference which is available to all health